 When helping a person who has swallowed a pesticide, read and follow the first aid information on the product label or the SDS.
 Get immediate medical attention.
 Each pesticide is different and reacts differently in the body, therefore first aid treatment will vary.
 Some labels recommend you feed the person water, milk, egg whites, or activated charcoal.
 Other labels may recommend that you assist the person by making them vomit.
 Other labels may contain specific warnings against inducing vomiting.
 Workers and handlers must understand they should never induce vomiting if the person is unconscious, having convulsions, or is lying face up.
-The most important step in cases of swallowing pesticides is for the employer to get the person to a nearby medical facility as quickly as possible.
+The most important step in cases of swallowing pesticides is for the employer to get the person to a pearby medical facility as quickly of person to a nearby medical facility as quickly as possible.